hirememorey/election_game/README.md

 - **UI Improvements**: Better game state display and action prompts
 - **Bug Fixes**: Resolved issues with action processing and game state management

+## Architectural Overview

+This project follows a state-driven architecture to ensure stability and maintainability.
+The core components and their responsibilities are:

+- **`server.py` (The Conductor):** Manages the websocket connection and the overall game loop.
+It is responsible for the *pacing* of the game, receiving actions from the client, running AI turns one-by-one, and sending state updates back to the client.
+It ensures the "press enter to continue" flow by waiting for client acknowledgements.
+- **`game_session.py` (The Game Master):** A stateful "GM" that holds the canonical `GameState` object.
+It exposes simple, non-looping methods like `process_human_action()` and `process_ai_turn()` which the server uses to advance the game by one discrete step.
+It knows the status of the game but is not responsible for the loop itself.
+- **`engine/engine.py` (The Rulebook):** A pure, stateless set of functions that enforces the rules of the game.
+It takes a `GameState` and an `Action` and returns a *new* `GameState`.
+It has no knowledge of turns, rounds, or game flow.

 ## Contributing

 1. Fork the repository